-Will you need to come inside my house?
+Will you need to come inside my home or business?

 The upgrade involves relocating natural gas meters to outside locations.
-If you have a meter inside your home, we’ll contact you to schedule a time for moving the meter.
+If you have a meter inside your home or business, we’ll contact you to schedule a time for moving the meter.

 How long will service be off while you're switching service from the old pipe to the new pipe?